LukeMilsom/T1A3---Terminal-App/src/README.md

 ## Run the application!

-- Navigate to the `src` directory of the repository then run the application using the following
+- Using the terminal navigate to the `src` directory of the repository then run the application using the following

 (ensure volume is on).